 What are an employer's options regarding payment of employees on jury service?

 There is no statutory entitlement for employees to be paid their normal wages in respect of absence due to jury service.
-An employee who is not paid in full by his or her employer during jury service can claim an allowance for loss of earnings from the court, but this may not cover his or her normal wages.
+An employee who is not paid in full by their employer during jury service can claim an allowance for loss of earnings from the court, but this may not cover their normal wages.

 If an employee attends jury service, the employer may choose: